alvarosw/cognum-app/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to contact us at [alvarossmiguel@gmail.com](mailto:alvarossmiguel@gmail.com).
+If you have any questions or need further assistance, feel free to contact me at [alvarossmiguel@gmail.com](mailto:alvarossmiguel@gmail.com).

 Happy coding!